Pi4J/pi4j.github.io/content/examples/jbang/bme280_temperature_humidity_pressure.md

 * CS to 3.3V

 {{% notice tip %}}
-The connection order is documented in the datasheet, and mentions a connection between the CS pin and 3.3V is required to enable the I2C interface, before the VCC pin is connected to 3.3V.
+The connection order is documented in the datasheet, and mentions that a connection between the CS pin and 3.3V is required to enable the I2C interface, before the VCC pin is connected to 3.3V.
 Failure to do this could lead to frustrating debugging...
 {{% /notice %}}

 In the wiring diagram, another brand of board ([Sparkfun](https://www.sparkfun.com/products/13676)) is used, which has the I2C and SPI connections on different sides, but to align it with the pictures, the same connections are used as are available on the Adafruit board.